averbraeck/djutils-base/docs/djutils/logging.md

 ## LogCategory

 Categories should be of the type `LogCategory`.
-An example of the definition of LogCategories for the DSOL project is given below.
+An example of the definition of LogCategories is given below.
 The comments have been left out.

 ```java
 public final class Cat